 At 2:00 PM, the formal Taoist rites commence.
 Direct descendants, the children and eldest grandson, clad in white garments and coarse hemp tunics, dutifully follow the Taoist priest (DaoShi) to guide the departed soul.
 The chief mourner in the center wears the heaviest traditional mourning attire made of raw hemp (披麻戴孝), carrying the spirit tablet with profound reverence.
 To the right, musicians play traditional instruments, including the erhu and the suona (a double-reed horn), accompanied by the unseen clashing of gongs and drums.
 Together, they create the traditional Hakka funeral music known as Hakka Bayin.

-This image captures the visceral energy of Taiwanese folk transitions: the textured, heavy grief of the living intersecting with vibrant ceremonial colors.
+This image captures the visceral energy of Taiwanese folk transitions: the grief of the living intersecting with vibrant ceremonial colors.
 It also captures a distinct auditory landscape.
 Unlike the soothing Chinese orchestra played during public memorials to comfort guests, the Hakka Bayin performed during these initial rites uses the unapologetic, piercing sounds of the suona to communicate with the heavens.
-It is not meant to be delicate; it is the powerful, resounding effort of the living clearing a path for the departed spirit.
+It is not meant to be delicate; it is a powerful, resounding effort of the living to clear a path for the departed spirit.

 Note: Insights into the cultural significance of Hakka Bayin were informed by Shaopeng’s "Hakka Bayin: A living cultural memory".